Neoteroi/BlackSheep-Docs/docs/request-handlers.md

 BlackSheep supports both asynchronous and synchronous request handlers.
-Request handlers don't need to be asynchronous in those scenarios when the response is well-known and can be produced without doing any I/O bound operation or any CPU intensive operation.
+Request handlers don't need to be asynchronous in those scenarios when the response is well-known and can be produced without doing any I/O bound operation or any CPU-intensive operation.
 This is the case for example of redirects, and the previous "Hello, There!" example:

 ```python